Frequently Asked Questions

-- What is the difference between BADP and a regular day camp or “special ed friendly” camp?
+- What is the difference between a treatment camp like BADP and a regular day camp or “special ed friendly” camp?

-BADP is different from other camps in several major ways: 1) Campers are given individualized goals that are monitored via their Daily Report Card (DRC); 2) Parents receive daily feedback about their child’s progress at pick up; 3) There is an expectation of change, meaning your child should change/improve from the start to the end of camp; 4) Our entire schedule of fun activities is designed and implemented behaviorally towards improving social skills.
-Second, our large group of staff (1:3 staff-to-child ratio) are professionally-trained which gives children significantly more specialized attention.
-Third, our special education teachers offer academic tutoring and classroom instruction to address specific school concerns.
-Fourth, our social skills program is evidenced-based which means we use research-supported strategies to teach new social skills across multiple settings.
-Fifth, we provide parent training to generalize improvement at home.
+BADP is different from other camps in several major ways: 1) Campers are given individualized goals that are monitored via their Daily Report Card (DRC); 2) Parents receive daily feedback about their child’s progress at pick up; 3) There is an expectation of change, meaning your child should change/improve from the start to the end of camp; 4) Our entire schedule of fun activities is designed and implemented behaviorally towards improving social skills; 5) Our large group of staff (roughly 1:2 staff-to-child ratio) are professionally trained which gives our campers significantly more specialized attention; 6) Our special education teachers offer academic tutoring and classroom instruction to address specific school concerns; 7) Our social skills program is evidence-based which means we use research-supported strategies to teach new social skills across multiple settings; and, 8) We provide weekly parent training to generalize improvement at home.

 - What type of children are best suited for BADP?

 Our program and staff are best suited for children who want more friends but have difficulties with social skills.
 They might be impulsive at times, miss social cues, not know what to say or how to keep the conversation going, or have anxiety in social groups.
 Our kids have average or above cognitive and language abilities.
 They might have narrow interests and difficulties carrying a two-sided conversation or following directions immediately.
-Our kids might carry a diagnosis of ADHD, Anxiety, Asperger’s, PDD-NOS, HFA, Learning Disabilities, NVLD, Sensory Difficulties, and/or Selective Mutism.
+Our kids might carry a diagnosis of ADHD, Anxiety, High Functioning Autism Spectrum Disorder, Learning Disabilities, NVLD, Sensory Difficulties, and/or Selective Mutism.
 Our campers come from public, special ed, and private schools in NYC.

 - How does BADP ensure that kids have fun?

 Once kids recognize that staff are supportive and feel the impact of reinforcement for positive behavior, they quickly acclimate to the classroom time and reward system.
 Activities are also scaffolded based on ability in order to help them feel confident and learn at their own pace.
-By teaching them how to succeed, they feel good about themselves and build confidence which makes activities enjoyable.
+By teaching them how to succeed, kids feel good about themselves and build confidence which makes activities enjoyable and fun.

-- Does my child have to participate for the entire program?
+- Does my child have to participate for all 6 weeks and the full day?

 - Do you provide transportation to/from the program location?

 Yes.
-We offer: 1) chaperoned subway transportation to/from Grand Army Plaza Station in Park Slope, Brooklyn for $350/week; 2) Group chaperoned subway transportation from/to 71st Ave Subway Station in Forest Hills for $350/week; 3) Private chaperoned subway transportation from your home within 1 hour radius of the program location via subway, bus or taxi for $450/week.
+We offer: 1) Group chaperoned subway transportation to/from Grand Army Plaza Station in Park Slope, Brooklyn for $350/week; 2) Group chaperoned subway transportation from/to 71st Ave Subway Station in Forest Hills for $350/week; 3) Private chaperoned transportation from your home within 1 hour radius of the program location via subway, bus or taxi for $450/week.
 Discounts do not apply to transportation.

-- Do you offer any scholarships or financial aid?
+- What are the costs?
+Do you offer any discounts?

 - Do you provide food during the day?

-No. Children are required to bring a cold lunch, snack, and drink.
+No. Children are required to bring a lunch, snack, and drink.

 - What is your payment policy?

-We accept cash or check, and do not offer payment plans at this time.
+We accept cash or check, but do not offer payment plans at this time.
 You can also pay via PayPal but there is an additional 3.5% administrative fee.
 Payment is required in full to secure enrollment.
 You can also wire transfer payment or mail payment to our UWS location (107 W 82nd St, 106, NY, NY 10024).

 - Do you accept health insurance?

-No. However, portions of BADP may be reimbursable via health insurance.
-At the end of the program, we can provide a receipt for out-of-network reimbursement.
+No. However, portions of BADP may be reimbursable via out-of-network health insurance.
+At the end of the program, we will provide a receipt for parents to submit for out-of-network reimbursement.
 Also, during your application, we can provide a sample receipt for parents to use to verify reimbursement with their insurance company.

 - What types of child difficulties are not appropriate for BADP?

-We are not equipped to help children with behavioral, cognitive or language impairment who might require 1:1 attention, such as those with pure Autism, aggression, or who run away.
+We are not equipped to help children with severe cognitive or language impairment, who are aggressive or who might run away.
 We are not properly staffed for kids with physical health impairments, such as frequent seizures, physical handicaps, or other physical health conditions that require frequent medical attention.
 Students ages 7-12 with shadows during the school year are generally not appropriate for BADP or kids who are not interested in peer socialization.

 - Can BADP administer medication during the day?